 Electric poultry fencing can be set up as boundaries for your chicken’s free ranging.
 It will deter smaller animals.
 If you live in bear country, you may want some electric fencing around your coop.
 You will need a charger, some wire and insulators.

 Install motion activated lights which will surprise and scare off predators.
-Night Guard or The Yard Sentinel uses light and sound to deter pests.
+Night Guard or The Wikomo uses light and sound to deter pests.
 Even well placed predator urine can scare away animals you don’t want around.

 For tips and tricks for raising outstanding silkies check out our Chicken Learning Center at VJPPoultry.com .
 VJP Poultry is an NPIP and state inspected hatchery located 30 miles north of St. Paul.
 We hatch out silkies all year long so we always have stock available.
 Like us on Facebook to get weekly updates on what we currently have for sale.